joaomelo/attache/README.md

 **Trend:** time series of the first Page in Snapshots.

-**Track Report:** weekly email report with Serp data about a Stake.
-Stake's Terms will be presented with its last seven days Trend and Rankings for every Page in the Stake.
+**Track Report:** report with last seven days of Trend and Ranking data about a Stake.
+It is sent weekly by email.

 # How It Works